tenor-labs/.github/profile/README.md

 ---
 ### Tenor GitHub

-Here lies all of the public repositories of the Tenor Smart Contracts.
+Here lies all of the public repositories of the Tenor Platform.

 ---